intarchboard/draft-iab-rfc4052bis/draft-krishnan-iab-rfc4052bis.md

 for a formal relationship is mostly driven by other organizations rather than by the IETF.

+If more tight coordination is needed, e.g. in cases where there are a larger number of document dependencies, especially when specifications are developed in parallel, the IAB might consider additional activities such as meetings or calls with the relevant people (e.g. chairs, ADs, and authors).
+Such activities could be one-time events or organised in a standing groups.
+The liaison manager should be involved in these activities and may even help to lead the organisation of those activities.

 Since the IAB is ultimately responsible for liaison relationships, anyone who has an issue with a relationship (whether an IETF participant or a person from the peer organization) should first